Search MENU

 When can I leave home?

 You can leave home without your parents’ or guardians’ consent at the age of 16.
-But, if the police think you are “at risk” because you are, for example, mixing with the wrong people or becoming involved in crime, they may intervene and organise a Family Group Conference or take you home.
-Generally, the police would not get involved if you have a safe place to live and you can financially support yourself.
+However, if the police think you are “at risk” because you are, for example, mixing with the wrong people or becoming involved in crime, they might intervene and organise a Family Group Conference or take you home.
+Usually, the police do not get involved if a young person has a safe place to live and can financially support themself.

-If your parents are worried, they can apply to the Family Court to put you under the guardianship of the Court where the Court can make major decisions for you until you are 18.
-Even if this happens, the Court will only make decisions about where you live if there are really good reasons for doing so.
+If your parents are worried, they can apply to the Family Court to put you under the guardianship of the court, meaning the court can make major decisions for you until you are 18.
+Even if this happens, the court will only make decisions about where you live if there are very good reasons for doing so.

 Until you reach the age of 18, your parents remain your legal guardians.
-If your parents believe that you lack the maturity and judgment to live away from home (for example, if your mental functioning is damaged), they can apply to the Family Court for a warrant.
-This warrant gives the parent’s rights to provide you with day-to-day care.
+If your parents think that you lack the maturity and judgement to live away from home (for example, if you are mentally impaired), they can apply to the Family Court for a warrant.
+This warrant gives the parents the right to give you day-to-day care.

 I’m under 16 years old, can I leave home?

 Your parents or guardians are legally responsible for you until you are 18 years old.
-While you are under 16 years, you can only leave home if your parents agree and if they have made adequate arrangements for your care, such as a safe place to live, clothing, food, education and medical care.
+While you are under 16 years, you can only leave home if your parents agree, and they have made good arrangements for your care, such as a safe place to live, clothing, food, education and medical care.

-If you are abused or neglected, you may call the Police on 111.
-You can also call MCOT who may also take over the care for you until you turn 17 if they think you’re in an unsafe environment.
+If you are abused or neglected, you can call the police on 111.
+You can also call Oranga Tamariki (OT), who might take over your care until you turn 17 if they think you are in an unsafe environment.

-If you’re unsure, call us at YouthLaw and we may be able to give you some information on your situation.
+If you are unsure, contact us and we might be able to advise you on your situation.

 If I leave home, what do I need to know before leaving?

-Plan your departure.
 Leaving home means more independence and more freedom, but it also means more responsibilities and it can be expensive and lonely.
-Planning is very important; “crashing” on a friend’s floor is a short-term option only.
-It would not be comfortable or private and if you overstay your welcome or don’t pay your way, it could mean the end of your friendship.
-Make sure you discuss your plans with your friend and your friend’s family before moving in if you choose to live with a friend.
-Save enough before you leave to set yourself up.
+This is why planning is so important — ‘crashing’ on a friend’s floor can only be a short-term option.
+This would not be comfortable or private, and if you overstay your welcome or don’t pay your way it could mean the end of your friendship.
+Make sure you discuss your plans with any friend and their friend’s family before moving in with them.

 How much money do I need to prepare before I leave home?